Part II

 The Pulse of Interconnectedness

 Interconnectedness beats within the Entangled Firmament—an invisible pulse binding quarks to galaxies, thoughts to emotions, self to cosmos.
-More than a poetic ideal, you may sense it echoing across science, myth, and ancient wisdom.
+More than a poetic ideal, it echoes across science, myth, and ancient wisdom.

 Pluck one thread, and the whole web shivers—every part aware of the touch.